 In proving service of any notice or demand it will be sufficient to prove, in the case of a letter, that such letter was properly stamped or marked first class (or with appropriate air mail postage), addressed and placed in the mail, in the case of a notice or demand served by courier that it was delivered by the courier company and, in the case of a facsimile transmission, that such facsimile was duty transmitted to a current facsimile number of the addressee at the address referred to above and the transmission report indicates that it was correctly sent and received.

-No failure or delay by the Agent or the Arranger or any other Finance Party in exercising any right, power or privilege under any of the Finance Documents shall operate as a waiver thereof nor shall any single or partial exercise of any right, power or privilege preclude any further exercise thereof or the exercise of any other right, power or privilege.
+No failure or delay by the Agent, the Co-Agents or the Arranger or any other Finance Party in exercising any right, power or privilege under any of the Finance Documents shall operate as a waiver thereof nor shall any single or partial exercise of any right, power or privilege preclude any further exercise thereof or the exercise of any other right, power or privilege.

 The rights and remedies provided in the Finance Documents are cumulative and not exclusive of any rights and remedies provided by law and all such rights and remedies howsoever arising will, except where expressly provided to the contrary therein, be available to the Finance Parties severally and any Finance Party shall be entitled to commence proceedings in connection therewith in its own name.